 CI is a process that can be ingrained in all your development activities.
 This compatibility exists as the developers change the main code to accommodate their desired changes.
 The DevOps Research and Assessment study concluded that developers worked better when they changed the main code.

 Also, production is made easy as automated tests detect improvement areas, saving time.
-As these tests are performed before and after the changes are made, the transparent and immediate results allow the developers to take a call on whether to go with the changes.
+As these tests are performed before and after the changes are made, the transparent and immediate results allow the developers to decide whether to proceed with the changes.

 The primary advantage of continuous integration server is that the DevOps team stays within the main code.
 An added benefit is that the software will always work as the changes are incorporated after deliberation.
 This swift development and continuous integration testing allow faster deployment and stable software, which translates to cost savings as the DevOps team no longer have to return to square one.